 Email [email protected] to serve or to report transcription errors.

-I believe that the church is not defined by the building, we are not saying that God's will is for us to have a nice building, or indeed even to have a lot of people or indeed to have a lot of programs.
+I, I believe that the church is not defined by the building, we, we are not saying that God's will is for us to have a nice building, or indeed even to have a lot of people, or indeed to have a lot of programs.
 I don't think that's the goal.

 I think the goal of every family, of every school is to produce a certain kind of people.
 And I believe the church is called to disciple and to teach the people of God that we might become a certain kind of people.
 And that is to become a church, like the church in the book of Acts, that's the fifth book in the New Testament.
 It describes the early church in its beginning, and I believe, to look forward to where God wants us to lead us to lead us we look back at the church, in the book of Acts.
 The direction we're heading towards, is to become a certain kind of people, the people like that in the days of Acts.